 How does the Wahoo TICKR compare to other heart rate straps?
 I normally use a Polar strap with a Garmin pod as the Polar pod is only Bluetooth Smart capable and I mostly use ANT+ (the bare Polar strap is better than the Garmin).
 You will notice from the two photos below the straps are similar in design with just one obvious difference in the fastening mechanism.
-The Polar strap has a slide type fastener that secures either to your left or right side whereas the Wahoo TICKR secures by the snap pin type fastener on the pod itself which sits in the center of your chest.
+The Polar strap has a slide-type fastener that secures either to your left or right side whereas the Wahoo TICKR secures by the snap pin type fastener on the pod itself which sits in the centre of your chest.

 There is no obvious benefit or shortfall with either of them it will come down to your own preference.
 One thing I did notice is the Wahoo TICKR strap is a little more flexible and just a little bit more comfortable to wear.

-The Polar and Garmin straps only transmit on either Bluetooth Smart or ANT+ not both so the Wahoo TICKR has an advantage there.
-We reviewed the Scosche RHYTHM+ optical heart rate sensor and that is a dual band sensor that records heart rate with an optical sensor but it is worn on your arm rather than around your chest.
-It’s great for running and other activities but for cycling I prefer chest straps and they are just a bit more accurate than the optical sensors.
+The Polar and Garmin straps only transmit on either Bluetooth Smart or ANT+, not both so the Wahoo TICKR has an advantage there.
+We reviewed the Scosche RHYTHM+ optical heart rate sensor and that is a dual-band sensor that records heart rate with an optical sensor but it is worn on your arm rather than around your chest.
+It’s great for running and other activities but for cycling, I prefer chest straps and they are just a bit more accurate than the optical sensors.

-As mentioned earlier the Wahoo TICKR will connect with virtually any current bike computer, fitness device and fitness apps including any for Apple’s iPhone or iPad.
+As mentioned earlier the Wahoo TICKR will connect with virtually any current bike computer, a fitness device and fitness apps including any for Apple’s iPhone or iPad.

 Wahoo TICKR compared to TICKR Run and TICKR x

 The Wahoo TICKR is one of three Wahoo heart rate monitors, the others are the Wahoo TICKR Run and the Wahoo TICKR x.
-The external appearance is the same but the two more expensive models have advanced features for running including running smoothness, treadmill modes, built in memory and the TICKR x is capable of measuring cadence with the Wahoo Fitness app.
+The external appearance is the same but the two more expensive models have advanced features for running including running smoothness, treadmill modes, built-in memory and the TICKR x is capable of measuring cadence with the Wahoo Fitness app.